-To address the streetscape, a landscaped buffer is to be provided within the property boundary with a minimum width (unless specified otherwise in the Planning Scheme or as required to screen the height of particular development i.e. acoustic fencing) as identified in the Table 6-3.2.
+To address the streetscape, a landscaped buffer is to be provided within the property boundary with a minimum width (unless specified otherwise in the Planning Scheme or as required to screen the height of particular development i.e. acoustic fencing) as identified in the Table 6.
 This is to be provided along the entire length of frontage excluding those areas required for site access (both vehicular and pedestrian), outdoor dining or active building facade purposes.
-Where land is required for road widening or realignments, the minimum width required of landscaping is to be taken from beyond that area provided in addition to this widening.
+Where land is required for road widening or realignments, the minimum width of landscaping is to be provided in addition to this widening.
 Council may accept land required for landscape screening of structures such as acoustic fencing, to be handed over to Council for road purposes where it is deemed inappropriate for maintenance to be undertaken by private land holders.